skunkwerks/ucl/README.md

 - Erlang: add `{ucl, "1.1.0"}` to `rebar.config`

 Compilation should work on all UNIX-like OS out of the box.
-There is o Windows support planned, but if you can compile `libucl` on Windows, get in touch.
+There is no Windows support planned, but if you can compile `libucl` on Windows, get in touch.

 Tests are available as usual via `rebar3 ct`, and long-running property